au-research/ANDS-Harvester/README.md

     * Attempts to extract json-ld from all pages
     * Combines the result into batches of 400

-Whilst the Harvester can retrieve metadata in any format, it must be transformed into RIF-CS XML to be compatible with the ANDS Registry ingest process; where a transform is required, an XSL transformation can be incorporated within the ‘plug-in’ module.
+Whilst the Harvester can retrieve metadata in any format, it must be transformed into RIF-CS XML to be compatible with the ARDC Registry's ingest process

+If a Crosswalk is added in the harvest setting by the Registry, the Harvester will save the response(s) as .tmp file(s) and after all data is retrieved it will attempt to run a crosswalk on each .tmp file to generate the rifcs (.xml)

-The Harvester can perform simultaneous harvests; the maximum number of concurrent harvests can be set within its configuration.
+The Harvester can perform simultaneous harvests; the maximum number of concurrent harvests can be set within its configuration. the default is 3

 ## Installation
 Requirements: